daguenette/fastapi-template/README.md

 2. Configure Alembic

-Open alembic.ini in the project root and update the sqlalchemy.url to match your database URL.
+Open `alembic.ini` in the project root and update the `sqlalchemy.url` to match your database URL.
 Alternatively, you can use an environment variable to load the database URL.

 ```bash
 sqlalchemy.url = ${DATABASE_URL}
 ```

-Next, open alembic/env.py.
+Next, open **alembic/env.py**.
 Import your SQLAlchemy Base and engine objects from your project, and replace the following lines:

 ```python
 target_metadata = None